maximtereshchenko/conveyor/README.md

 # Features

 * Schematic
-    * This is a definition of a project to construct
+    * This is a definition of a project
     * A schematic can be constructed up to the specified stage: CLEAN, COMPILE, TEST, ARCHIVE or PUBLISH
-* Manual
-    * This is a definition of an already archived artifact
-    * It is a subset of schematic
 * Dependency version resolution
     * Given the same dependency is required but with different versions, the highest version wins taken into account the presence of the dependency requiring that version in the result module path
-    * Preferences are defined in a manual or a schematic with a group, a name and a version
+    * Preferences are defined in a schematic with a group, a name and a version
+    * Preferences can be imported from a schematic by defining that schematic with a group, a name and a version as the inclusion in preferences
     * Plugins are used with defined version.
 If plugin does not define its version, then version defined in preferences is used
     * Direct dependencies are used with defined version.
 If dependency does not define its version, then version defined in preferences is used
     * Transitive dependencies are used with versions defined in preferences.
-If preferences do not contain the dependency, the version defined in a manual requiring this dependency is used
+If preferences do not contain the dependency, the version defined in a schematic requiring this dependency is used
-    * Preferences can be imported from a manual by defining that manual with a group, a name and a version as the inclusion in preferences
 * Plugins
-    * Plugins are defined in a manual or a schematic with a group, a name, an optional version and an optional configuration in a form of key-value pairs
+    * Plugins are defined in a schematic with a group, a name, an optional version and an optional configuration in a form of key-value pairs
     * Plugins are archived in a JAR and exported via Java module system
-    * Plugins are loaded via Java module system from a module layer containing required dependencies from the plugin's manual
+    * Plugins are loaded via Java module system from a module layer containing required dependencies from the plugin's schematic
     * Given properties and the configuration from the schematic, plugin produces zero or more tasks bound to a stage and a step withing that stage
     * Configuration values can be interpolated with schematic properties using `${property.key}` syntax
     * A plugin can be disabled with a configuration key `enabled` equal to `false`
-    * Plugins are inherited from a manual or a schematic used as a template
+    * Plugins are inherited from a schematic used as a template
     * The version of the inherited plugin can be overridden in the schematic
     * The configuration value of the inherited plugin can be overridden in the schematic
     * The configuration value of the inherited plugin can be removed in the schematic by assigning